 May's brother-in-law Johnny Marks wrote a song about Rudolph, which was featured in the cartoon.
 It was recorded by Gene Autry and became a hit in 1949.

 Rudolph got another boost in popularity when Rankin-Bass produced a stop-motion animated Christmas special of the story, which first aired in 1964.
 Rudolph, the Red-Nosed Reindeer became the longest-running holiday special ever.
-It airs tonight on CBS.

 Following the popularity of Rudolph, the reindeer population at Santa's village grew considerably in popular culture.
 Many of these were relatives, assistants, or rivals to Rudolph.
 Robbie the Reindeer is the son of Rudolph and a character in two BBC comedy specials.